fractal-n/portfolio/README.md

 ## Screenshot

 Use 1024px x 768px (4:3 ratio) size.
 Use Screen Snip with iPad view at portrait.
-Then crop with Paint 3D.
+Then crop with Paint 3D > resize to 75%

 ## Tech stack